 Qualified teachers can teach the MBLC as an independent trainer or a representative of an organisation and charge a fee.
 They can also go on to train to teach a Level 2, 8-week mindfulness course, Compassion Based Living Course (CBLC) (details on request).

 The diagram below shows the 6 steps in the MBLC Teacher Training Pathway.
 Each step is mandatory.

 Step 1 requires participants to complete our ‘Being Present’ Level 1 Mindfulness course or an equivalent course (the MBLC itself is not an equivalent course).
 The course has four modules, each of which includes an online study and practice weekend.
 In 2022-2023, Mindfulness Hrvatska offers ‘Being Present’ in both in-person and online formats.

 If you have already completed the ‘Being Present’ Course, then you are ready to begin step 2.

 Steps 2-4 aim to support participants to develop a safe and effective mindfulness teaching practice.
 The course emphasises that we embody mindfulness and compassion, and endeavour to stay fully present in our mindfulness teaching as we lead guided practices and inquiry.
 This skill depends entirely upon a sustained and regular personal mindfulness practice.

 STEP 2: TEACHING SKILLS WEEKENDS

 Step 2 involves participating in two online teaching skills training weekends.
 At each weekend, mindfulness practices and teaching skills are modelled, explained and discussed.
 Participants are given opportunities to develop their teaching skills through leading practices and receiving and giving peer feedback.
 Participants are required to also submit a short, written essay on teaching mindfulness.
-The dates for the weekends in 2023 are:

 Each day (Saturday and Sunday) is from 10:00-17:00.
 To complete the course, participants must attend both weekends.